 What Are the Official Regulations for Flying With Children in the USA?

-If you're planning to fly with your toddler, you must be wondering what the official regulation when it comes to the accommodation is.
+If you're planning to fly with your toddler, you must be wondering what the official regulations are.

-While all the reputable administrations and boards recommend and advise the use of safety restraining systems or devices for children under the age of two, it is not mandatory.
+While all the reputable administrations and boards recommend and advise using safety restraining systems or devices for children under the age of two, it is not mandatory.

 Read more —